3 Night Cruise

 After a visit to the centre, relax in The Dolphin or The White Hart, two pubs that boast over four hundred years of history, or take a walk to see the Oliver Cromwell statue in town.

-The civil war history continues at the Cromwell Museum in the ancient town of Huntingdon, which was originally charted in 1205.
+The civil war history continues on city cruises at the Cromwell Museum in the ancient town of Huntingdon, which was originally charted in 1205.
 From Huntingdon, cruise on to Buckden, famous for the Great Tower where Catherine of Aragon was once imprisoned and the ancient St Mary’s Church.

 You then head to St Neots, a rural market town on the Bedfordshire/Cambridgeshire border.
 St Neots was famous in the 18th and 19th centuries for its corn milling, brewing and railways.

-After leaving St Neots, cruise on to your final stop, Bedford.
+After leaving St Neots, cruise on to your final hire boats stop, Bedford.